bytefish/bytefish.de/blog/videofacerec.md

 Thanks to more than 100 people for watching the repository!

-## usage ##
+## Usage ##

-The old script was hard to use and since the new one is easy to use I've called it ``simple_videofacerec.py``.
+I've called the script ``simple_videofacerec.py``, because it doesn't have a lot functionality.

 Basically the script allows you to compute, save and load models for face recognition in videos (e.g. webcam feeds).
 Moreover you can optionally validate your model to see the performance you can expect.
 [OpenCV](http://www.opencv.org), which is a great Open Source project, is used for the face detection part and you can use all the available cascades coming with [OpenCV](http://www.opencv.org) for face detection.

 Here is the usage and help message you get by calling ``simple_videofacerec.py -h``: